mihailogazda/SkypeMaster/README.md

 ###How to remove it
 Application in this point has to be killed via Task Manager.
 You will find it as "SkypeMaster.exe *32" in processes list.

+###How it works
+App uses Windows Hooks to detect when WM_CLOSE message is sent and forwards that to the main application that then asks user if he wants to kill Skype.
+Skype is blocked untill user decides weather to kill it or not.